DONA INTERNATIONAL CERTIFICATION The steps to become a certified doula ...

 DONA International Certification Requirements

 There are separate certifications for birth and postpartum doulas.
 Upon completion of doula training, you will be provided with Certificates of Attendance as evidence of having completed the training requirements.
 After training, you will need to purchase a certification packet from DONA’s Doula Boutique.
 The packet contains instructions and forms required to complete the DONA International certification process.
 In class, we will have a sample packet on hand and will review all requirements to ensure that your questions are answered regarding the certification process.

 Lifespan Doulas’ three-day DONA Birth Doula Workshop fulfills two certification requirements—the pre-requisite Introduction to Childbirth for Doulas class (same as the childbirth class observation) and the 16-hour DONA-approved Birth Doula Workshop.
-When you invest in our Birth Doula Workshop & Breastfeeding Class Special Package, you fulfill a third requirement.
+There will be no more DONA Birth Doula Workshop dates for 2021.

 Is Re-certification Required?

 Yes, every three years.
 To be recertified, doulas must maintain continuous active membership in DONA International.
 In addition, birth doulas must complete 15 hours of approved continuing education each three-year period and postpartum doulas must complete 18 hours of continuing education each three-year period.
 Once you become a certified doula, DONA will send you information regarding re-certification requirements.

 DONA Annual Membership Fee = $100

 Please note that there is a separate certification process for birth and postpartum doulas.
 If you plan on carrying a dual certification, you will need to purchase two packets and pay two application fees.
 However, you will only pay one membership fee and the Breastfeeding Basics class will do double duty in fulfilling both birth and postpartum requirements.